 Take good photos

-For good photos you want: bright and even lighting, plain/clutter free background and to have the item in focus.
+The best way to take good photos is with: bright and even lighting, plain/clutter free background and to have the item in focus.

 A simple trifold board on the floor near a window can work wonders, but there are tons of different options out there.
 It’s important not to jump in and spend a bunch of money if you don’t have it.
 Over time you can always add things like backdrops, ring lights and mannequins.